In Arizona, divorce is not the only option. Although it is most common, for some parties, a legal separation may be a more appropriate resolution.

-Legal Separation is similar a Divorce in that the marital community is terminated, property will be equitably divided and child custody and support must be decided.
+Legal Separation is similar to a Divorce in that the marital community is terminated, the property will be equitably divided and child custody and support must be decided.
 But, under a Legal Separation, the couple is still considered married.
 People seeking a Legal Separation usually do so because of health insurance or religious reasons.
 Under a legal separation, neither spouse is legally divorced, so they are not able to re-marry.
 If one spouse contests the legal separation, they can request it be converted into a divorce.

 What is a Dissolution of Marriage?

 Divorce, known as Dissolution of Marriage, is the most common type of separation sought by individuals.
-Arizona is a no fault state.
+Arizona is a no-fault state.
 A person may obtain a divorce in Arizona if they meet the jurisdictional requirements and the marriage is irretrievably broken (See A.R.S. §25-312).
 In Arizona, a marriage is irretrievably broken if there is no reasonable prospect of reconciliation.
 (See A.R.S. §25-316).
 There may be other requirements as well, if you have a specific type of marriage, such as a covenant marriage, or conciliation is required in your circumstance.